mikolajroszak/qsp-protocol-node/doc/node-operator.md

 If you close your terminal you will have to set these variables again before starting another node instance.

+The password must NOT contain quotes (double or single).
+The safest approach to verify whether your password matches what you have set is to check the value of QSP_ETH_PASSPHRASE in a terminal: `echo $QSP_ETH_PASSPHRASE`
+If the output matches your original password (without the quotes!), the latter is correctly set.
+Otherwise, launching the audit node will fail.

 ### Run the Node!
 In order to run the audit node container, Docker must be running.
 Check whether the docker daemon is up and running (`ps -A | egrep docker`).
 If not running, please start it.